rayfrankenstein/AITOW/README.md

 One of the biggest reasons people here dislike "Agile" is because management uses it as an excuse not to plan anything, and fly by the seat of their pants every two weeks.”--s73v3r_, [https://news.ycombinator.com/item?id=17186591](https://news.ycombinator.com/item?id=17186591)

 ---
-“Sprints are a shit idea and need to die a horrible death.
-The number of times we've had to break up some functional requirements for no reason other than to meet some stupid concept isn't funny ultimately it's a waste of time in itself”--teramu, [https://news.ycombinator.com/item?id=17186591](https://news.ycombinator.com/item?id=17186591)

----
-“Scrum is basically a huge amplifier for crappy management, and offers absolutely no protections against it.”--s73v3r_, [https://news.ycombinator.com/item?id=17186591](https://news.ycombinator.com/item?id=17186591)

----
 “The Kanban view, and the story points, and sprints, all encourage the delusion that software development is like bricklaying, i.e. a highly predictable task which can be done at a consistent speed by moderately competent people, with well-specified chunks of work which can be easily subdivided with few dependencies.
-As long as all the walls are the same height, and meet at the corners, your’re good. \
+As long as all the walls are the same height, and meet at the corners, your’re good.
 SOFTWARE DEVLOPMENT IS NOT LIKE BRICKLAYING!
 NOT.
 LIKE.
-BRICKLAYING!”—look this up
+BRICKLAYING!”—Unknown

 ---
 “I hate [agile].
 Mostly because it priorities easy incremental improvements and rituals.”—RLQy16, a user who works for Spotify, Blind